 Figure 1: Sample Pattern Inventory

 MITRE categorized its set of features as being either numeric or text.
-In this case, numeric values were calculated where necessary (e.g., time periods, counts, etc.), rounded to the nearest year (e.g., 35 would be stored as 40) and otherwise stored as true/false values (e.g., whether a specific diagnostic code or contention code was used).
+In this case, numeric values were calculated where necessary (e.g., time periods, counts, etc.), rounded to the nearest year (e.g., 35 would be stored as 40), and otherwise stored as true/false values (e.g., whether a specific diagnostic code or contention code was used).
 The same true/false logic was applied to the calculation of text values (i.e., the presence of specified text strings in specified fields within the data).

-The BCDS team tested its hypothesis by using the same data used by MITRE to conduct its analysis, and the same feature set.
-Data from 1.2 million claims were first extracted from the set where the claimant had filed at least one claim with an ear related contention.
-The data were next aggregated to define the underlying predictive patterns - unique combinations of values for the set of features.
-The patterns were numbered and aligned with the resulting CDD for the Ear (note – the calculated current CDD’s were rounded to the nearest 10% - or quantized - consistent with MITRE’s analysis).
-Finally, the team executed an automated routine to match the same set of claims with the pattern inventory to determine whether the logic was self-repeating (i.e. the claims from which the patterns were identified could be again matched to provide an accurate result).
-The initial test indicated that fewer than 65,000 patterns were required to determine the CDD at accuracy rates above 90%.
+The BCDSS team tested its hypothesis with the same data that MITRE used to conduct its analysis and the same feature set.
+Data from 1.2 million claims were first extracted from the set where the claimant had filed at least one claim with an ear-related contention.
+The data were next aggregated to define the underlying predictive patterns: unique combinations of values for the set of features.
+The patterns were numbered and aligned with the resulting CDD for the Ear (the calculated current CDDs were rounded to the nearest 10% or quantized consistent with MITRE’s analysis).
+Finally, the team executed an automated routine to match the same set of claims with the pattern inventory to determine whether the logic was self-repeating (i.e., the claims used to identify the patterns could again be matched to provide an accurate result).
+The initial test indicated that fewer than 65,000 patterns were required to determine the CDD at accuracy rates above 90 percent.
 Based on these initial results, the team adopted the pattern-matching architecture for preliminary development and testing purposes.

 Section 3: Findings from the BCDS Ear Model Performance Testing & Analysis

-The BCDS Team developed the Ear Model (001), which provided a combined disability determination (or CDD) for ear related conditions (defined as diagnosis codes: 6100, 6200, 6201, 6202, 6204, 6205, 6207, 6209, 6210, 6211, and 6260).
-The model addressed 94.38% of eligible claims, with an accuracy rate of 60.81%.
+The BCDSS team developed the Ear Model (001), which provided a combined disability determination (or CDD) for ear related conditions (defined as diagnosis codes: 6100, 6200, 6201, 6202, 6204, 6205, 6207, 6209, 6210, 6211, and 6260).
+The model addressed 94.38 percent of eligible claims, with an accuracy rate of 60.81 percent.